2600hz/kazoo/doc/engineering/couch_views.md

 And this is a straightforward `map` function!

-It is, therefore, recommended to use the multiline definitions for the on-disk design documents.
+It is, therefore, recommended to use the multi-line definitions for the on-disk design documents.

 ## Validate CouchDB Views